Carl Verheyen: 2010s

 In 2013, Verheyen released Mustang Run, a mostly instrumental record with one vocal track, Supertramp's classic Bloody Well Right.
 Musicians included Simon Phillips, Greg Bissonette, Chad Wackerman and Walfredo Reyes Jr. on drums with Supertramp's John Helliwell and solo artist Bill Evans on sax.
 Jerry Goodman plays violin and Jimmy Johnson, Dave Marotta and Stuart Hamm share the bass duties.
 Keyboard players include Jim Cox and Mitchel Forman.

 A movie called Turn It Up - A Celebration of the Electric Guitar featuring Verheyen extensively, was released in 2014.
 Then in 2015 Verheyen released another solo acoustic recording called Alone: Solo Guitar Improvisations, Volume 2.

 In 2016, the CVB added drummer John Mader and recorded The Grand Design at Sweetwater Studios in Fort Wayne, Indiana.
 Stuart Hamm joins Dave Marotta on bass and Chester Thompson adds drums on one track.
 A documentary movie was made of the creative and recording process called Grand Designs: The Music of Carl Verheyen.
 It won the Special Jury Remi Award at the 2017 Worldfest Film Festival.

 Verheyen returned to Sweetwater Studios to record Essential Blues in 2018 with drummer Nick D'Virgilio and bassist Dave Martin.
 The live studio record also featured Jim Cox and was completed in two days.
 It was the first recording also released on vinyl since 1987's No Borders.

+Classic Rock Magazine in the UK called Verheyen "One of the Top 100 Guitarists of all time" and Guitar Magazine in the US called him one of the top 10 guitarists in the World.

+2020s

 In 2021, he released a new studio album called Sundial.
 It features Dave Marotta, John Mader and Jim Cox, as well as contributions by Nick D'Virgilio and Chad Wackerman.

-Classic Rock Magazine in the UK called Verheyen "One of the Top 100 Guitarists of all time" and Guitar Magazine in the US called him one of the top 10 guitarists in the World.
+In 2023, Verheyen released the studio album, Riverboat Sky (featuring vocalist Sophia James on the title track), followed by his 2026 album release, Promised Future, recorded with his touring band members, Troy Dexter, Dave Marotta, John Mader and Hollye Dexter.